mvied/wordpress-https/readme.txt

 * Bug Fix - Fixed performance issue that caused the login page to load for a long period of time.
 * Bug Fix - Proxy check should no longer interfere with RSS Feeds, HTML Validators, etc.
 * Bug Fix - Force SSL and SSL Front Page should no longer conflict.
+* Bug Fix - If Force SSL Exclusively is enabled and Secure Front Page is not (or the front page is not secured), links to the front page will be set to HTTP.
 = 3.0.1 =
 * Bug Fix - Fixed major issue when upgrading from previous version of WordPress HTTPS.
 * Bug Fix - Added is_ssl method back to main plugin class to avoid errors with Gravity Forms.